ToolShedTested

 Should I buy corded or cordless?

 For shop use or any work near an outlet: corded jigsaws (Bosch JS470E, Skil JS314801-RT, Black+Decker BDEJS600C) deliver unlimited runtime and consistent power.
 For job site work, outdoor projects, or when running an extension cord is inconvenient: cordless (DeWalt DCS331B, Ryobi PBLJS01B) removes the cord management problem.
-For occasional home use, either works -- the Bosch corded is better value for the performance at $89 compared to any cordless at the same price.
+For occasional home use, either works -- the Bosch corded is better value for the performance at the current retailer price compared to any cordless at the same price.

 Can a jigsaw replace a circular saw?